aloy/HLMdiag/README.md

 The package `HLMdiag` was created in order to provide a unified framework for analysts to diagnose hierarchical linear models (HLMs).
-When `HLMdiag` was created in 2014, it made diagnostic producedures available for HLMs that had not yet been implemented in statistical software.
+When `HLMdiag` was created in 2014, it made diagnostic procedures available for HLMs that had not yet been implemented in statistical software.
 Over the past 6 years, other packages have gradually implemented some of these procedures; however, diagnosing a model still